Mr. Touchdown, U.S.A.: Recording and release

 Hugo Winterhalter's 1950 recording of the song was released as a single in September 1950, with the album's B side a performance of the patriotic, anti-communist song "The Red We Want is the Red We've Got".
 In the November 25, 1950 issue of Billboard, "Mr. Touchdown, U.S.A" was listed among the ten most played songs on American radio.

 Promotion

 To promote the song's debut, RCA offered a prize of a television set and a silver-plated album of Winterhalter's recording to the college football player who scored the most touchdowns during the 1950 football season; as part of the promotion, albums of "Mr. Touchdown, U.S.A." were sent to sports reporters at American newspapers.
-The University of Nebraska's Bobby Reynolds ultimately claimed the prize, which was presented to him by Winterhalter in February of 1951.
-Reynolds, who became best known among Nebraska fans during his legendary 1950 season, has since been described as Mr. Touchdown.
+Nebraska's Bobby Reynolds scored twenty-two touchdowns to claim the prize, which was presented to him by Winterhalter in February 1951.
+Reynolds became known as "Mr. Touchdown."